ChristopherIMeyers/AllThingsZerg/README.md

 Ignore your .sass-cache directory as it is just used by the compiler

-The /css directory contains the compiled css files.
+The /css directory contains the compiled css file and represents what is on the subreddit
-It isn't really needed, I might pull it off the github but I will leave it here until I confirm I don't need it.